ICanBoogie/Mailer/README.md

 ### Acknowledgement

-This package was inspired by the following softwares or articles:
+This package was inspired by the following software or articles:

 - <https://github.com/mikel/mail>
 - <http://swiftmailer.org/>